 After graduating from The Ohio State University (“OH”) with a degree in Fisheries Management, Kent decided to follow his passion for “living the good life” and became a guiding vagabond.
-Using Steamboat Springs as his home base, Kent spent several years pursuing his whitewater rafting, fly-fishing, snowmobiling and powdercat guiding dreams.
+Using Steamboat Springs as his home base, Kent spent several years in the 90’s pursuing his whitewater rafting, fly-fishing and snowmobiling guide dreams.
+Then Kent met Steamboat Powdercats.

-Kent has been a leading advocate for recreational water rights, doing his best to preserve and protect local and regional rivers.
-He is also an adjunct professor at the Alpine Campus for Colorado Mountain College in Steamboat Springs teaching river and canyon orientation courses along with a business class called, believe it or not, The Business of Ski Guiding.
+Kent has been a leading advocate for recreational and environmental water management, doing his best to protect and enhance local and regional rivers.
+He has been a longtime board member of the Friends of the Yampa and sits on multiple other water related and recreation boards.
+He is also an adjunct professor at the Alpine Campus for Colorado Mountain College in Steamboat Springs teaching river and canyon orientation courses.

 Kent’s most defining moment: “Climbing those last few steps toward Baxter Peak on Mount Katahdin to conclude my 2,100 mile, Appalachian Trail “thru-hike” in 1992 (trail name “Wasitu”).